gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 lay a dozen blue glass cylinders, each one glowing faintly.
 "Those are nuclear batteries.
-They are---this one has never actually seen one before."
+They are—this one has never actually seen one before."

 "Is that a good thing?"
 Maddy asked.